NiccoloSalvini/thesis/docs/03-apiinfrastructure.md

-# API Technologies Stack {#Infrastructure}
+# API Technology Stack {#Infrastructure}

 <!--  You can label chapter and section titles using `{#label}` after them, e.g., we can reference Chapter \@ref(intro).
 If you do not manually label them, there will be automatic labels anyway, e.g., Chapter \@ref(methods).-->
 <!-- Scraping function in the way they are designed are not portable and can only be executed locally.
 One way to scale up code is to make it available as API. -->

-In order to provide a fast and secure API service to the end user many technologies have been involved.
-Challenges in scraping as pointed out in section \@ref(challenges) are many and still some remains unsolved.
+In order to provide a fast and secure API service to the end user many technologies needs to be considered.
+Challenges in scraping as pointed out in section \@ref(challenges) are many and still some unfortunately remains unsolved.
 Challenges not only regard scraping per se, but also the way and how many times the service has to interact with users.
 Some of the main obstacle to tackle in dealing with users are:

 - The API has to be executed $n$ given times at fixed date-time daily and it has to store resulting data on a cloud database.
 This is done with the explicit goal of tracking the evolution of the phenomenon in time.
 - The API has to be very fast otherwise data can not be consumed.